Last Updated on by

 To be completely honest with you I missed this part of the event.
 After the beach, I went to meet my two friends at their hostel, Javiar House.
 Of course, we started drinking, making friends, and lost track of time.
 By the time we were ready to leave the party had already moved to the 3rd stop, Hotel Anamar.

-By missing the first stop at Pachamama Hostel it seemed we missed the official glitter party as everyone and their dog was covered in pretty sparkles when we arrived at Hotel Anamar.
+By missing the first stop at Pachamama Hostel it seemed we missed the official glitter party as everyone and their dog were covered in pretty sparkles when we arrived at Hotel Anamar.
 Happily, some people donated some of their sparkles to us so we weren’t left out.

 3 pm Walk to Hotel Anamar